Asthma

 Resources

 • Molina allows 90-day refills on certain medications.
-Please talk with your provider about getting a 90-day prescription for your asthma controller medication.
+Please talk with your provider about getting a 90-day prescription for your asthma medication.
 Getting a 90-day prescription fill means fewer trips to the pharmacy.

 • Molina also offers mail order pharmacy services through CVS (800) 875-0867 or CVS.com, where your prescriptions can be mailed directly to your home.